 Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 11.00 \$1,576,965 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
-This also includes a net decrease in the vacancy savings factor as well as the restoration of the reductions in travel, conferences, mileage, education and training budgets that were taken in FY 2022 to balance the budget, as well as the mid-year addition of a full-time Language 1.00 \$273,030 All Programs The FY 2023 Approved Budget includes a \$400,000 contingency funding for planning and implementation of City-wide community outreach, engagement, and communications strategies and initiatives.
-0.00 \$400,000 All Programs The FY 2023 Approved Budget includes originally approved funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-0.00 \$65,970 TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 12.00 \$2,315,965
+This also includes the restoration of hiring freezes and the reductions travel, conferences, mileage, and education and training budgets that were taken in FY 2022 to balance the budget as well as the mid-year addition of a full-time Language Access Coordinator position.
+1.00 \$296,166 All Programs The FY 2023 Proposed Budget includes a \$400,000 contingency funding for planning and implementation of City-wide community outreach, engagement, and communications strategies and initiatives.
+0.00 \$400,000 All Programs The FY 2023 Proposed Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high-quality workforce.
+The budget also proposes adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
+The total General Fund cost for these proposals is included in the Non-Departmental budget in the proposed budget and will be distributed to departments in the approved budget.
+0.00 \$0 TOTAL FY 2023 PROPOSED ALL FUNDS BUDGET 12.00 \$2,273,131